zaiisao/Documentation/en/Video/videoProfile_mac.md

 ## Implementation

-Ensure that you have prepared the development environment.
+Ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Video/mac_video.md).

 The Agora SDK uses the `setVideoEncoderConfiguration` method to set the video profile.
 Each video profile corresponds to a set of video parameters, including the resolution, frame rate, bitrate, and video orientation.